What Facebook advice might not tell you about increasing your milk supply

-What they probably won’t tell you is that your best bet for increasing milk supply is to remove the milk already in your breasts, more often.
+What they probably won’t tell you (or there will be 1 comment for every 50 which then gets lost in all the others) is that your best way to increase milk supply is to remove the milk already in your breasts, more often.

 Let me give you the run down on milk production – while you’re pregnant your milk ducts grow and start to make the first milk, also known as colostrum.
 From about 16 weeks your breasts will contain colostrum and if your baby was born at any point after this you will most likely be able to make ‘mature’ milk.
 This is called ‘Lactogenesis I’.

 What stops you from making large volumes of milk while you are pregnant is a hormone called progesterone, which stops the action of prolactin.
-Once your placenta is removed from your uterus progesterone levels drop dramatically and prolactin can do its job.
+Once your placenta is removed, progesterone levels drop dramatically and prolactin can do its job.

 For the majority, milk ‘comes in’ around 36 to 72hrs after birth.
 There is a whole process that happens here to allow this, but I’m not going to bore you with lots of scientific info.
 This will happen regardless of a baby suckling on a breast (or a breast pump expressing the breast).
 This is called ‘Lactogenesis II’ or ‘endocrine control’ (endocrine = hormone driven)